-Oh, nothing tragic–thankfully–but it was just one of those weeks where, through a series of mishaps, the universe was trying to tell me something.
+Oh, nothing tragic--thankfully--but it was just one of those weeks where, through a series of mishaps, the universe was trying to tell me something.

-Thank you for reading, following, etc. If you're just stopping by for the first time–WELCOME!
+Thank you for reading, following, etc. If you're just stopping by for the first time--WELCOME!

 Here is a new spin on the zucchini fritter made with whole-grain flour, kicked up with some fresh jalapeno and served with a zingy cilantro-lime sour cream on the side!

-Because I had not used our Oxo spiralizer in a while, I thought I'd use it rather than shred the zucchini (which is generally what you would do for zucchini fritters).
+Because I had not used our spiralizer in a while, I thought I'd use it rather than shred the zucchini (which is generally what you would do for zucchini fritters).
 Whether you spiralize or shred the zucchini is up to you; the result is going to be pretty much the same.

-Zucchini contains a lot of water.
+- Zucchini contains a lot of water.
 After spiralizing or shredding it, salt it and let it drain in a colander for at least 30 minutes.

-Afterward, give it a good squeeze.
+- Afterward, give it a good squeeze.
 You'll be amazed at how much water is released and how much it shrinks!

-- Drain on a wire rack–not on paper towels.
+- Drain on a wire rack--not on paper towels.
 Although the paper towels will absorb some of the oil, the fritters will get soggy.